danidiaz/counter/README.md

     - BUT!
 Components in the model *should know nothing about handlers, or Servant*.
         - Only the logger component is allowed to know that handlers exist.

-- I aslo want to tag each log message with the component that emitted it.
+- I also want to tag each log message with the component that emitted it.
 Preferably, this should be done automatically.

 - Each component should be in charge of parsing its *own* piece of the